Safest Teeth Whiteners

 Some xylitol-containing products for dental health include:

-Besides dental products, there are many foods and beverages containing xylitol as a sweetener.
-It is widely used in food as an additive or as a sugar substitute, especially in people with elevated blood sugar levels (e.g., diabetes).
+Besides dental products, many foods and beverages contain xylitol as a sugar substitute.
+It’s widely used in food as an additive or as a sugar substitute, especially in people with elevated blood sugar levels (e.g., diabetes).

 Food products containing xylitol include: